Introduction to Technology in Emergency Management

 Environmental Sensors

 Various environmental sensors, such as those detecting air quality, seismic activity, or flood levels, contribute to the early detection of emergencies.
-ML algorithms can analyze the data from these sensors to quickly identify deviations from normal patterns, thereby facilitating early warning systems.
+Machine learning algorithms can analyze the data from these sensors to quickly identify deviations from normal patterns, thereby facilitating early warning systems.

 Implications for Emergency Operations and Public Health